Resources to help you celebrate Rotary's birthday

 "It's actually an idea from our assistant governors," says District Governor Vivian Mott.
 "We're calling it the District Days of Dreams.
 The projects were varied to cover all of this year's emphases, including child mortality.

 "Many times, the service that happens in our communities comes from the Rotary club," she adds.
 "This is just another opportunity to be more explicit about it."

 Every club and district is encouraged to use the anniversary of the first Rotary club meeting, designated as World Understanding and Peace Day, to share the story of Rotary's local and global contributions.

-Plans are in the works to project End Polio Now onto the sides of several other well-known landmarks on 23 February.
-Last year, the image illuminated a section of the House of Commons in London, the Colosseum in Rome, the Sydney Opera House in Australia, and a number of landmarks in Scotland.
+Plans are also in the works to project End Polio Now onto the sides of several well-known landmarks on 23 February.
+Last year, the image was beamed onto a section of the House of Commons in London.

 RI provides many resources to help your club or district celebrate.
 Here are some suggestions: